rancher/rancher-docs/docs/api/workflows/tokens.md

 EOF
 ```

-If `spec.ttl` is not specified, the tokens will be created with the expiration time defined in the `auth-token-max-ttl-minutes` setting.
+- If the `spec.ttl` is not specified, the Token will be created with the expiration time defined in the `auth-token-max-ttl-minutes` setting.
 This is 90 days by default.
 If `spec.ttl` is specified, it should be greater than 0 and less than or equal to the value of the `auth-token-max-ttl-minutes` setting expressed in milliseconds.

 ```bash
 kubectl create -o jsonpath='{.status.value}' -f -<<EOF